Abhivision/aws/README.md

       - Run : bash initial.sh first
       - Run : bash run.sh (this will run r codes) (failing) (Command to run R file : Rscript filename)
-- Run job.sh with run.sh (in rRobo : now failing)
+- Code to be run on daily basis (for updating the database) (as cron job : Not yet done)
-      - For updating the database
+      - Run : bash job.sh
-      - And running r scripts
+      - Run : bash run.sh (inside rRobo : now failing)
-      - Should be run on daily basis (as cron job : Not yet done)
+- For applying new changes
-- Run deploy.sh for applying new changes
+      - Run : bash deploy.sh